Where are linearized gauge invariants encoded for plane waves in linearized gravity?: The Cartan--Karlhede algorithm for the plane-waves

 \section{The Cartan--Karlhede algorithm for the plane-waves}

+For generic spacetimes, the Cartan-Karlhede (CK) algorithm uses the geometry of a given spacetime to determine a sufficiently invariantly defined frame, up to isotropy.
+We will denote the frame components of the Riemann tensor and its covariant derivatives up to the $q$th order by $R^q$.
+The algorithm is then: \begin{enumerate} \item Let $q=0$. \item Compute $R^q$. \item Fix the frame as much as possible using frame transformations (spins, boost, rotations, null-rotations). \item Find the invariance group $H^q$ of the frame which leaves $R^q$ invariant. \item Find the number of functionally independent components $t^q$ among the set $R^q$. \item If $t^q \neq t^{q-1}$ or $dim(H^q) \neq dim(H^{q-1})$ then set $q=q+1$ and go to step $2$. \item Otherwise the set $\{H^p,t^p,R^p \}$, $p=1,...,q$ classifies the solution and the dimension of the isometry group $I$ of the metric follows from the relation $dim(I) = dim(H^q) + N - t^q$. \end{enumerate}

+The group $H^p$ is known as the isotropy group.
+If we wish to compare two metrics $g$ and $g_o$ for equivalence, we start by completing the above classification for each metric.
+The list of invariants $R^p$ are Cartan invariants for the spacetime.

+Within the context of linearized gravity, when the background is Minkowski spacetime, the curvature tensor and its covariant derivatives are linearized gauge invariant.
+This follows from the Walker-Stewart lemma since the curvature tensor and the covariant derivatives of the curvature tensor all vanish in Minkowski spacetime \cite{stewart1974perturbations}.
+Thus the Petrov type condition for a particular Weyl tensor is ensured to be linearized gauge invariant.
+While the metric, and hence the choice of null frame, is not linearized gauge invariant, the required scalar quantities from the curvature tensor and its covariant derivatives in the CK algorithm will be linearized gauge invariant, since the Np frame formalism is a way to collect algebraically independent components of the curvature tensor.

-In linearized-gravity, the Cartan-Karlhede (CK) algorithm must be modified somewhat from the algorithm used for exact solutions.
+The Cartan-Karlhede (CK) algorithm must be modified somewhat from the standard algorithm used for exact solutions, in order to be applicable to linearized gravity.
 In particular for a given frame $\{e_a\},~a=1,2,3,4$, the corresponding coframe, $\{\theta^a\}$, is chosen to be dual {\it up to first order}.
 Thus, if one were to consider the full expansion for the frame and coframe, they would no longer be dual, i.e., $e_a \theta^b \neq \delta_a^b$.
 As we are not choosing a geometrically preferred frame for the whole geometry, it is possible that the linearized-(co)frame may admit additional symmetries than the usual frame chosen from the CK algorithm.
 For example, the tensor quantities using the linearized frame may admit a non-trivial linear isotropy group whereas the traditional CK frame would have a trivial linear isotropy group.

 We will consider a monochromatic plane-wave with the mixed-polarization:

 where $h_{\oplus} \ll 1 $ and $h_{\otimes}\ll 1$ take the form:

 To implement the CK algorithm we must choose a frame.
 Instead of the frame in \cite{coley2012vacuum} for which the frame and coframe are dual regardless of linearization, we will use a new approach inspired by the frame $\{e_a\}$ used in \cite{shoom2024gravitational}: